-Fresh Start Ventures (Provo)

-Tasks include data entry, making go-to bags, or assisting in building a tiny home, among other opportunities.
-Please contact Linda at linda@freshstartventures.org or at 801-874-5361, or call their direct line at 801-373-7478.

-Friends In Need (Eagle Mountain)
+Friends in Need (Eagle Mountain)

 Must be able to do farm work.
 Tasks include animal and garden care.
 Animal tasks include feeding, grooming, and cleaning up after animals.
 Minimum age requirement to volunteer is 18 (no violent crimes) and a volunteer form can be found at the following link: www.friends-in-need.org for more information you may also call 801-823-7223.

-Habitat for Humanity ReStore (Orem, Spanish Fork)
+Habitat for Humanity ReStore (Orem)

 Assist in receiving and unloading donations and cleaning, straightening, and organizing the ReStore.
 Some work may be outside doing landscaping and general maintenance.
 Additional opportunities may be open to those with construction experience.
 Must be 18+ years old with no theft, violence, or sexual offense charges.
 Available hours: Tuesday—Saturday from 10 am—6 pm.
 To get started, contact LeAnn at 801-344-8527 ext.105 or leann@habitatuc.org.